sisinflab-swot/cowl/docs/about/index.rst

 ==========

-Access to OWL 2 ontologies is currently limited to platforms supporting Java (via the `OWL API`_) or Python (through OWLReady_). owl-cpp_ also exists for other platforms, though it deserializes ontologies into RDF triples rather than OWL axioms and constructs.
+Access to OWL 2 ontologies is currently limited to platforms supporting Java (via the `OWL API`_) or Python (through OWLReady_). owl-cpp_ also exists for other platforms, though it is not actively maintained, and it deserializes ontologies into RDF triples rather than OWL axioms and constructs

-Cowl aims to bring OWL support to most remaining platforms.
+Cowl aims to bring OWL support to most remaining platforms, with an explicit focus on embedded devices.
 In fact, it abides to some key principles which make it very portable:

 - It is written in **standard C11** with no compiler- or platform-specific API calls.
 - It is **self-contained**, with no runtime dependencies other than `uLib`_.
-- It goes to great lengths to have a **tiny memory footprint** while being **very fast**, meaning it can run even on the most resource-constrained devices.
+- It goes to great lengths to have a **tiny memory footprint** while being **very fast**.

+The latter property not only allows Cowl to run on resource-constrained devices, but it makes it a great option for performance-critical applications, as it is able to handle very large ontologies much faster and using significantly less memory than other tools [SWEET22]_.

 Features
 ========